meiremans/chatra-linux/README.md

 # chatra-linux
 Linux native client for chatra

-just checkout and run chatra.sh!
+just checkout and run the chatra executable!